-I think it’s helpful to look at how the court system works to understand whose responsibility it is to prepare court orders generally and then look at whether a consent order has to be drafted by a solicitor.
+I think it’s helpful to look at how the court system works to understand whose responsibility it is to prepare court orders generally and then look at the question does a consent order have to be drafted by a solicitor.

 Divorce court orders generally